 Making Tax Digital increasing opportunities for tax specialists

 The transition to processing tax returns digitally will lead to exciting new opportunities for tax professionals.
-As new methods emerge and evolve, those specialists with technological expertise will find themselves with a significant advantage in the recruiting process.
+As new digital tax methods emerge and evolve, those specialists with technological expertise will find themselves with a significant advantage in the recruiting process.

-The process will ultimately reduce operating costs for firms and deliver increased rates of compliance, leading to financial gains for firms.
+Making tax digital will ultimately reduce operating costs for firms and deliver increased rates of compliance, leading to financial gains for firms.
 The subsequent growth in profit for firms will increase the value of tax specialists, making such roles more lucrative.
 Additionally, national treasuries will benefit as they seek to close tax-gaps.

-UK based professionals will have a distinct advantage when applying for lucrative positions overseas, with expertise in the new technologies and programmes becoming an increasingly valuable commodity for employers and firms.
+UK based professionals will have a distinct advantage when applying for lucrative positions overseas, with expertise in the new digital tax technologies and programmes becoming an increasingly valuable commodity for employers and firms.
 We have already witnessed a trend where tax specialists are dispatched to other countries to work with assigned teams, then return to their home countries with their new expertise and experience to train colleagues at home.

 The transition process continues and will expand globally.
-Implementation of new systems will become commonplace for over a period of time.
+Implementation of new digital tax systems will become commonplace for over a period of time.
 Subsequently, tax specialists will find it advantageous not merely to know how to use the technology, but knowledge of implementing the technology will prove especially lucrative.

 We would advise candidates to immerse and familiarise themselves in the implementation process.
-Attending workshops and seminars and seeking out training opportunities will improve your professional skills, making you highly sought after in a rapidly changing landscape.
+Attending workshops and seminars and seeking out training opportunities will improve your professional skills, making you highly sought after in a rapidly changing digital tax landscape.

-Junior professionals should think carefully about the skills that will make them stand out in the recruitment process – and they are in a great position to expand their knowledge, in tandem with the evolution of tax technology.
+Junior professionals should think carefully about the skills that will make them stand out in the recruitment process – and they are in a great position to expand their knowledge, in tandem with the evolution of digital tax technology.
 They should move into the tax industry as early as possible and seek employment which offers possibilities of career progression, as companies move towards in-house promotion.
-Companies should take this into consideration as we expect to see tech-savvy young workers gravitating to those companies which adapt best to the innovative new technology
+Companies should take this into consideration as we expect to see tech-savvy young workers gravitating to those companies which adapt best to the innovative new technology.

 If you would like to speak with Kingpin International about our tax job opportunities from around the globe, then please contact a member of the team at email@example.com.
 Alternatively, please browse our current international tax vacancies.